atk4/data/docs/static.rst

 Finally, static persistence (unlike :php:class:Persistence_Array) will automatically populate fields for the model and will even attempt to deduce field types.

-Currently it recognizes dates, and booleans, other fields will appear as-is.
+Currently it recognizes integer, date, boolean, float, array and object types.
+Other fields will appear as-is.